derwin-vqz/hackathon-ibm-bob-aug2026/README.md

 1. Paste a GitHub repository URL (e.g. `https://github.com/flutter/flutter`)
 2. Click **Analyze**
-3. Explore the graph — click any node to highlight its direct dependencies
+3. Explore the graph — click any node to highlight its direct neighbours
 4. The right panel shows metrics for the selected node

+### Path Finder (Spider mode)

+Right-click any node to open its context menu, then choose:
+- **Set as source** — places the white spider 🕷 on that node.
+- **Set as target** — places the yellow spider 🕷 on that node.

+Once both are placed, every directed path from source to target is highlighted with animated dashed lines.
+The **Path Finder** panel in the top-left shows how many paths were found, or a "No directed path" message if none exist.
+Right-clicking a new node replaces the placement.

 ### GitHub Token (optional)